soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 Clues to adjacent nodes:
 - Clue 1: An elder tells of an old guardian construct rumored to protect the archive (leads to **Node E**).
-- Clue 2: One elder recommends the Crew stay at the local tavern.
-They're stay, if they agree to help, will be free. (leads to **Node A**).
+- Clue 2: One elder recommends the Crew stay with them in their house for the night, as there is no tavern (leads to **Node A**).
 - Clue 3: If any elder is violently interrogated, charmed, or deceived, they will tell the Crew about the cult gathering "festival" (leads to **Node D**).

 ##### Node C. Torringfell Forest